doedje/jquery.soap/README.md

 Dependencies
 ------------
-jQuery -- built and tested with v1.9.1, MAY work back to v1.6
+jQuery -- built and tested with v1.10.1, MAY work back to v1.6
 SOAPResponse.toJSON() depends on **jQuery.xml2json.js**

 Contacting me
 -------------
-Please note I don't mind you contacting me when you run into trouble implementing this plugin, ut to keep things nice for me too, just follow these simple guidelines when you do:
+Please note I don't mind you contacting me when you run into trouble implementing this plugin, but to keep things nice for me too, just follow these simple guidelines when you do:

 - First make sure you're not getting an error because of **same origin policy**!
 - Check the [issues section](https://github.com/doedje/jquery.soap/issues/) and the [closed issues section](https://github.com/doedje/jquery.soap/issues?page=1&state=closed) to see if someone else already had your problem, if not